 Physically as well, there are some distinctive benefits that meditation can produce early on.
 They include:

 - Increased energy and stamina

 Other physical benefits may be enjoyed after years of practice.
 For instance, your overall health may improve, your circulation may get better, and your body can heal more quickly.
 This is why experts always seem to be encouraging people to meditate nowadays.
 You can choose to start with five-minute sessions and then work your way up.
 What’s important isn’t the length of your meditation, but your commitment to practicing daily.
 That’s what makes all the difference.

 Meditation also offers a variety of short- and long-term emotional benefits.
 These include a sense of:

 Everyone is different, and we all have pre-conceived notions about what it means for meditation to “work,” that is, what we hope meditation will do for us and how soon.
 “Short-term” for some may be “long-term” for others.
 For many meditators, long-term emotional benefits include increased confidence, patience, and self-esteem.
 There can be feelings of empowerment, self-awareness, and contentment.

 Because your entire being – awareness, active mind, and body – is the basis for your practice, you can experience a profound sense of wholeness that you’d never felt before.
 All of this takes patience, a mental muscle your meditation is fortifying each and every time you sit.

 Now that we’ve put the question “how long does meditation take to work?” into perspective, it’s time you tried it yourself.
 There are numerous meditation techniques you could try, but focusing on mindfulness of the breath is a great place to start.
 Need some help?
-The Mindworks App contains a wide array of helpful resources including Guided Meditations and inspiring Mind Talks.
-You can download it free on your mobile phone and learn to meditate anywhere, for as long as you like.
+Mindworks Meditation Fundamentals course contains a wide array of helpful resources including Guided Meditations and inspiring Mind Talks.
+You can learn to meditate anywhere, for as long as you like.